cjyaddone/ChatWaifu/eng-README.md

 ### <span id="444">3.2 Start chatting with CyberWaifu</span>

-voice conversation Ver:Start talking when the console prompts "You:" and then the sentence is recorded and sent to the ChatGPT conversation.
+**voice conversation Ver:**Start talking when the console prompts "You:" and then the sentence is recorded and sent to the ChatGPT conversation.

 ## <span id="915">4.Contribution：</span>
 - [MoeGoe_GUI]https://github.com/CjangCjengh/MoeGoe_GUI